Design, build and launch your own app at CodeCamp 2017

 We’ll select applicants from everyone who meets the entry requirements based on your 250-word statement

-about why you want to attend CodeCamp – so think carefully about your answer!
+about why you want to attend CodeCamp – so take your time to answer this.
+There's some tips on what

 Will I need to bring anything?